Risk Factors Dashboard

 Cloud-based and SaaS computing trends present competitive and execution risks

 Customers are transitioning to a hybrid computing environment utilizing various cloud-based software and services accessed via various smart client devices.
 Pricing and delivery models are evolving and our competitors are developing and deploying cloud-based services for customers.
-In addition, new cloud infrastructures are enabling the emergence of new competitors including large cloud providers who offer their own application security and delivery functionality as well as smaller companies targeting the growing numbers of "born in the cloud" applications.
+In addition, new cloud infrastructures are enabling the emergence of new competitors including large cloud providers who offer their own application delivery and security functionality as well as smaller companies targeting the growing numbers of "born in the cloud" applications.
 We devote significant resources to develop and deploy our cloud-based and SaaS software and services strategies.
 While we believe our expertise and investments in software and infrastructure for cloud-based services provides us with a strong foundation to compete, it is uncertain whether our strategies will continue to attract the customers or generate the revenue required to be successful.
 In addition to software development costs, we are incurring costs to build and maintain infrastructure to support cloud-computing and SaaS services to secure our customers’ data.
 These costs may reduce the gross and operating margins we have previously achieved.
 Whether we are successful in this new business model depends on our execution in a number of areas, including:

 continuing to innovate and bring to market compelling cloud-based and SaaS services through consumption models that generate increasing traffic and market share;